Head research group Genomics of Genetic Resources, IPK Gatersleben and University of Göttingen, Germany.

 The Triticae represents the economically most important tribe of the grasses, comprising three of the most important crop species of Europe and the world: wheat, barley and rye.

-The group of Dr. Stein is interested in the dynamics and the diversity of the genomes of these three species and how the genomic features contribute to the agronomic performance of the crop.
+The group of Professor Stein is interested in the dynamics and the diversity of the genomes of these three species and how the genomic features contribute to the agronomic performance of the crop.
 Their research focuses on sequencing the genomes of barley, wheat and rye.
 This information is then exploited for improving methods and strategies of harnessing allelic diversity of plant genetic resources and for elucidating the genetic basis of important characteristics of the species.
 The group takes advantage of the opportunities provided by Next Generation Sequencing technologies and has pioneered the use of NGS for many aspects of Triticae genome research.

 managing director MPI Cologne, Germany